 Who has responsibilities for managing flooding?

-There are a variety of different organisations and people who are responsible for managing flooding. the following information explains this in more detail.
+There are a variety of different organisations and people who are responsible for managing flooding.

 Responsibilities and activities of flood risk management authorities